Jose Clemente Zulueta: Marriage and family life

-In 1899, Jose Clemente Zulueta married Paz “Pacita” Alejandrino Natividad, a younger sister of General Mamerto Natividad.
-They had three children: Carlos "Carling" Natividad Zulueta, Gloria Natividad Zulueta, and Judge Jose “Peping” Natividad Zulueta.
+In 1899, Jose Clemente Zulueta married Paz "Pacita" Alejandrino Natividad, a younger sister of General Mamerto Natividad.
+They had three children: Carlos "Carling" Natividad Zulueta, Gloria Natividad Zulueta, and Judge Jose "Peping" Natividad Zulueta.

 Death

-Jose Clemente Zulueta did not live long enough to realize his dream to write what he considered genuine history of the Philippines, a history taken from the Filipino point of view with the “characteristics of the indigenous elements in the history of the Philippines.”
+Jose Clemente Zulueta did not live long enough to realize his dream to write what he considered genuine history of the Philippines, a history taken from the Filipino point of view with the "characteristics of the indigenous elements in the history of the Philippines."
 He succumbed to illness and died in Manila on September 10, 1904.
 He was only 27 years old.
-His efforts and ideas were further championed by Felipe R. Calderon and supported by Trinidad Pardo de Tavera, Pedro Paterno, and Epifanio de los Santos.
+His efforts and ideas were further championed by Felipe G. Calderon and supported by Trinidad Pardo de Tavera, Pedro Paterno, and Epifanio de los Santos.

 Legacy

-Jose Clemente Zulueta was one of the early Filipino historians who advocated Philippine history from the Filipino point of view.
+Jose Clemente Zulueta is known as the Historian Of The Revolution.
+He was one of the early Filipino historians who advocated Philippine history from the Filipino point of view.
 A true pioneer in Philippine historiography, he favored the rewriting of Philippine history, giving importance to the indigenous element (elemento indígena).
 Because of his dedication to history and the belief in the importance of chronicling the war, he encouraged his brother-in-law, Col. Joaquin Natividad, to write about the war events in Northern Luzon.
 Joaquin later became a chronicler of other revolutionary events.